hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/getting-started-playground.md

 If everything started OK, you should be able to access {{site.data.conrefs.composer_full}} Playground by clicking on this link: <a href="http://docker-machine-ip:8080" target="_blank">http://<span></span>localhost:8080</a>

+# Connecting to Hyperledger Fabric

+The Basic Sample Network is loaded into the UI by default - it's the "Hello World" of {{site.data.conrefs.composer_full}} samples.
+The Web Browser Connection Profile is in use to start with, so any data you create by testing your model will be stored in browser memory.

+The docker-compose command you ran also started a Hyperledger Fabric instance that you can activate to have {{site.data.conrefs.composer_full}} Playground connected to a blockchain instance.
+To do so, head to the Connection Profiles panel of the UI (click the globe icon in the top-right) and activate the "hlfabric" Connection Profile.

 ---

-**You're done!**  {{site.data.conrefs.composer_full}} Playground is now running on your machine.
-The Basic Sample Network is loaded into the UI by default - it's the "Hello World" of {{site.data.conrefs.composer_full}} samples.
-The Web Browser Connection Profile is in use to start with, and you can switch to use the Hyperledger Fabric instance that your docker-compose command also started up by heading to the Connection Profiles panel of the UI (click the globe icon in the top-right) and activating the "hlfabric" Connection Profile.
+>This tutorial is now **complete**.
+We plan on extending this tutorial with a guided tour of the playground and its features, so stay tuned!

 ---